Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

 Flights at midday are typically the cheapest time of the day to fly to Phuket.
-Flights in the afternoon are usually the most expensive.
+Flights in the evening are usually the most expensive.

 The largest island in Thailand, Phuket, attracts more than a million visitors a year from all over the world – and it’s easy to see why.
 The minute a flight to Phuket lands visitors are greeted by miles of sandy coastline set against a backdrop of lush rainforest not to mention the warm and smiling faces of the local Phuketians.
 Although the island is heavily developed, especially around touristy Hat Surin, there are still remote beachfronts to enjoy including Karon and Nai Han.